 Yes, unless you have chosen the online learning option for Q2.
 In person childcare will be offered on all preschool campuses starting October 12.

 How do I set up a lunch account for my child?

 You will need your students date of birth as well as their student ID number to create a Titan account.
 You can get your child’s student ID number from their preschool teacher.
 More information can be found on our Food & Nutrition page

-Does preschool have an online option similar to the MVA?
+Does preschool have an online option?

 Will a laptop be provided for my preschooler?

 At this time, a laptop will not be provided to preschool students.